 Ida B. Wells

 Ida Wells is remembered for her thoughtful and witty approach to activism.
 As an investigative journalist and educator she used her work to become a pioneer of civil rights, women’s suffrage and racial equalities.
-Through her efforts she helped pave the way to change the course of history.
+Through her efforts she helped pave the way to change the course of history which, was not recognized until much later.

 Roxane Gay, a Haitian American author, shook the New York Times best seller list with her outspoken and honest books.
 As a writer, professor, editor and commentator her works address topics such as women’s rights, LGBTQ rights, racial identity, obesity, eating disorders and self esteem.